kalebpederson/sample-solid-cli/README.md

 ## CommandLineParser

-The command line parser package encapsulates the dependence on a particular command line parsing library.
+The command line parser package encapsulates the dependency on a particular command line parsing library.
 It keeps the low-level implementation details (i.e., the reliance on the CommandLineParser NuGet package) out of the domain.
 An alternative would be to create abstractions within the domain that could be used instead of the CommandLineParser abstractions.
+If this were the case, the command implementors wouldn't need know anything about the particular command line parser library use.

 ## External